 Anny supports the design of business strategies and manages day-to-day operations, including business administration, communications, financial and data analysis.
 She brings a unique blend of experience encompassing the development of information strategies and implementing improvement initiatives.
 Prior to joining the IP&C team, Anny held various roles in research administration and program/project management.
 Anny received a Bachelor of Science (Honours) degree from the University of Waterloo, specializing in Life Science and Business

-Stephanie has been at SickKids for 14 years, first as a Ph.D. student and then as Lab Manager for Howell lab in Molecular Medicine.
+Stephanie has been at SickKids for 14 years, first as a Ph.D. student and then as Lab Manager for the Howell Lab in Molecular Medicine.
 She brings extensive project management and operational experience to the IP&C team as the Operations Manager.
 Her responsibilities include financial reporting and data analysis, business administration, and business strategy support for the entire IP&C team.